dogs and baby, dogs as easter bunny, dogs and easter, dogs and easter eggs

 If you think it’s safe to have plastic easter eggs around your pooch then by all means do it, and make it fun!
 Put little dog treats into the eggs, hide them in the yard and watch her use her powerful snout to find them.
 Make a game of opening the egg up for him, have him obey a command and reward him with the treat.
 You may have to help your dog learn the game by leading her to the first few locations and/or the general location.

-PRO TIP FOR DOG EASTER EGG HUNT: smear a touch of peanut butter on the outside of the egg or toy to help your furbaby find it.
+PRO TIP FOR DOG FRIENDLY EASTER EGG HUNT: smear a touch of peanut butter on the outside of the egg or toy to help your fur baby find it.

 Are your dogs possessive of treats and toys?

-If you have more than one dog and they are anything like mine, you may want to separate them and do separate hunts or have a different human watching each dog to avoid conflict.
+If you have more than one dog and they are have mild-severe food or ball aggression, you may want to separate them and do separate hunts or have a different human watching each dog to avoid any possible conflict.

 safe easter egg hunt with dogs, dogs and easter eggs

-Can you have a Dog Easter Egg hunt AND kids together?
+Can you have an Easter Egg hunt with dogs AND include your kids?

-We do not recommend this as it is near impossible to keep your eyes on all the action.
-Do the kids first as they will probably be the most impatient to get the party started!
-If your children are old enough then they can help with the dog “egg” hunt afterwards.
+Of course it depends on the relationship overall, but we do not recommend this as it is near impossible to fully keep your eyes on all the action.
+Let the kids enjoy their activities first, as they will probably be the most impatient to get the party started!
+If your children are old enough, then they can help with the dog “egg” hunt afterwards.
 It will give them a sense of responsibility and a bonding experience with their canine sibling.

 safe easter with dogs, celebrate easter with dog